ro2nie/wol-service/README.md

 # Running on docker

-Run `docker build -t wol-service .` and then run it with `docker -p <local-port-of-choice>:3000 run -d wol-service`
+Run `docker build -t wol-service .` and then run it with `docker run --name wol-service -p <port of choice>:3000 -d --restart=always wol-service`

 Alternatively you can use docker compose by running `docker-compose build` later followed by `docker-compose up -d`